Zaidkhan88/Calensight-be/README.md

 Visit the **deployed** app at **[Calendar App](https://calendar-back-leti.onrender.com/auth/login)**

-Check the frontend code and tech stack at [Calendar Front github repository](https://github.com/augusticor/calendar-front#readme)
+Check the frontend code and tech stack at [Calendar Front github repository](https://github.com/Zaidkhan88/Calensight-fe)

-**Update**

-From march 2023 you can only see your events, that means all the events are now private.

 ## What is this repository ?